 Adding providers

-You can add providers by using the CLI, few basic commands:
+You can manage providers by using the CLI:

 Provider manifest